danielkunin/Deeplearning-Visualizations/article/optimization.md

 To use gradient descent, you must choose values for hyperparameters such as learning rate and batch size.
 These values will influence the optimization, so it’s important to set them appropriately.

 In the visualization below, you can play with the starting point of initialization, learning rate, and batch size.
-With these hyperparameters, you will fit a linear model $$\hat{y} = wa x + b$$ (for the sake of simplicity) on a set of 300 data points using gradient descent.

 Here are some questions to consider as you explore the visualization:

 - What is the impact of the training set size?
 - What is the impact of the learning rate on the optimization?